How to save money when moving house

 Bubble wrap is the most obvious type of packing material people think to use but this can sometimes be rather expensive to buy.
 Try using scarves or towels in between the gaps to protect your delicate and breakable items.

 Consider whether it would be beneficial to rent a large van to transfer everything in one or two trips, or pay less money for a smaller sized van but have to do more trips to move everything over.
-Doing more journeys will end up costing you more money in fuel, so think about the quantity of goods to be moved before making your decision.
+Doing more journeys will end up costing you more money in fuel, so think about the number of goods to be moved before making your decision.

-If you’re moving out of rented accommodation, make sure you leave it in tip top condition so you can guarantee you get your deposit back.
+If you’re moving out of rented accommodation, make sure you leave it in tip-top condition so you can guarantee you get your deposit back.
 This will entail carrying out a thorough clean of the entire property, including defrosting the freezer, cleaning the oven etc.